nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### General Commands

-Summary of commands can be found [here](#summary-of-general-commands)
+Summary of the general commands can be found [here](#summary-of-general-commands)

 #### Clearing all entries: `clear`

-Deletes all the people from the application.
+Deletes everything from the application, including persons, teams, tasks, links, and member information.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution: This action is irreversible!**
 </div>